stephane-martin/skewer/README.md

 the configuration will be fetched from Consul.
 When the configuration changes in Consul, the services will be restarted accordingly (only the Store configuration is not dynamic).

-The configuration must be given as a tree in Consul KV.
-For example:

-> skewer/syslog/A/bind_addr 0.0.0.0
->
-> skewer/syslog/A/port 2514
->
-> skewer/syslog/B/bind_addr 0.0.0.0
->
-> skewer/syslog/B/port 3514
->
-> skewer/kafka/brokers ["kafka1","kafka2","kafka2"]

 ## Commands